-You may have already chiseled away most of your dangerous belly flab, but you’re abs still aren’t “popping” the way you would like.
+You may have already chiseled away most of your belly flab, but you’re abs still aren’t “popping” the way you would like.
 Perhaps you’ve been concentrating too much on traditional sit-ups and crunches, while ignoring these great lower ab exercises.

 The key is to use specific movements that target the two main components of your “lower abs”:

 - Lower portion of the Rectus Abdominus (the main “abs muscle” that you see in the mirror)

 - Transverse Abdominus which runs horizontally under the Rectus Abdominus and wrap around your back, effectively acting as a girdle for support and stabilization (without the need for cross-dressing)

 Top 5 Lower Ab Exercises

 Perform these exercises in order, as they are arranged to get progressively harder and more advanced, with each building on the one before it:

 - Finding and Priming the Transverse Abdominus – The first step is to actually locate this all-important muscle, so you will be able to perform the more advanced lower ab exercises safely and effectively.

 - Sit up straight in a chair, or get down on your hands and knees (whichever is more comfortable or convenient).

 - Now, pull your belly button in towards your spine.
 Many people do this instinctively when bracing for a punch to the gut.